Guide on wellbeing: procrastination

 Be more warm towards yourself

 In addition to clarity, it’s also useful to have a warm approach and give constructive feedback towards yourself.
-Harsh self criticism, self-blame, judgement, and other cold and hard treatment all increase the odds of your nervous system becoming “over-pressured”.
+Harsh self criticism, self-blame, judgement, and other cold and hard treatment all increase the odds of your nervous system becoming over-pressured.
 In order to decrease this pressure, it’s good to add warmth in the way that you talk to yourself.
 It’s obviously important to give yourself feedback about what isn’t working, but this feedback needs to be warm and kind-hearted for it to be useful.

 Procrastination often has its roots in some unconscious and illogical fear, such as “What if I fail?
 Will that make me unworthy?”
 It can be very useful to explore these fears with warm curiosity and patience.
-After all, they’re a normal human experience, and nothing to be embarrassed about.
+After all, they’re a normal human experience and nothing to be embarrassed about.